 Rich in interviews and insight, Becoming Right illustrates that the diverse conservative movement evolving among today's college students holds important implications for the direction of American politics.

-Amy J. Binder is associate professor of sociology at the University of California, San Diego.
+Amy J. Binder is professor of sociology at the University of California, San Diego.
 She is the author of Contentious Curricula: Afrocentrism and Creationism in American Public Schools (Princeton).
-Kate Wood is a doctoral candidate in the department of sociology at the University of California, San Diego.
+Kate Wood is an independent scholar.

 "A deep dive into the under-examined world of campus conservatives, Amy J. Binder and Kate Wood's book can feel like an anthropological account of a disappearing tribe. . . .
 Binder and Wood's findings add an important dimension to our understanding of the right.
 The last two decades have seen historians and political scientists extensively study the rise of conservatism.
 A trenchant addition to that literature, Becoming Right offers a thick description of the state of college conservatism and explains the factors that shape the student--and, it follows, the citizen.
 The authors' interrogations leave the promise of a better politics hanging in the air: if Binder and Wood are accurate in their depictions, campus cultures that seek to build a stronger sense of community and ideological tolerance could be one key to a more civil national discourse.
 The book also enriches our understanding of the right's mentality. . . .
 Becoming Right yields many valuable insights about the possible future of conservatism.
 But the vision this illuminating book most vividly conjures is the depressing present of conservatism: ugly, unyielding, and provocative to the point of nihilism."--Elbert Ventura, New Republic